 A-Z Databases: Alphabetical list of the library's subscription, and some free, databases.
 Filter by subject area or database content.
 Visit the A-Z Databases list.

 Digital Lab: Provides current UP students with the equipment and support to produce audio, video, photography, and design projects.
-Learn more about the Digital Lab.
+Learn more about the Digital Lab (now located in the new Shiley-Marcos Center for Design & Innovation building).

 Get it @ UP: A special tool that searches the Clark Library's collection to locate full text and connect you to it.
 If full text is not directly available, there will be an option to request it through Interlibrary Loan.
 Learn more about Get it @ UP.